Vivvo/gnl-templates/documentation/source/template-design-guide.rst

 Login
 *****

-This page must contain a form with the following inputs
+The Login page must contain a form with the following inputs

     - Email or Username
     - Password